KevinMusgrave/pytorch-metric-learning/README.md

 def forward(self, embeddings, labels)
 ```

-Here's how the above examples look like in a typical training loop:
+Here's what the above examples look like in a typical training loop:
 ```python
 from pytorch_metric_learning import miners, losses miner = miners.MultiSimilarityMiner(epsilon=0.1)